neon-iot/low-power/README.md

-# Low-Power Digital Desgin
+# Low-Power Digital Design
 ## About this course
-The student will approve the course by attending a series of [lectures](slides/README.md), performing hands-on [laboratories](laboratories/README.md), and carrying out a final project or essay.
+The student will approve the course by attending a series of [lectures](slides/), performing hands-on [laboratories](laboratories/), and carrying out a final project or essay.
 This course consists of 12 hours of lectures, 18 hours of hands-on laboratories, 4 hours for consultations, and 70 hours to develop the project.
 The course lasts fifteen weeks.
 The responsible for this course is Juan Pablo Olvier at FING/UDELAR, Montevideo, Uruguay.

 ## Main topics
-* **Introduction to low-power electronics.** Historic review of low power electronics and introduction to energy and power concepts.
+* **Introduction to low-power electronics.** Historical review of low-power electronics and introduction to energy and power concepts.

 * **Power consumption in CMOS circuits.** Dynamic and static power.
 The charge/discharge of a capacitor.
 Analysis of delay vs. power.
-The effect of the logic function and the input data in power consumption.
+The effect of the logic function and the input data on power consumption.
 The influence of glitches.

 * **Power reduction techniques.**.
 According to design abstraction levels: system, algorithm, architecture, logic/circuit, and device/process.
 Examples: dynamic and static power reduction, clock gating, power gating, etc.

 * **Modeling and estimation.** Power consumption models.
 Tools for power estimation.

-* **Power measurement techniques.** Analysis of different techniques.
-Problems arising in real system measurements.
+* **Power measurement techniques.** Analysis of different methods.
+Problems arising in real-world system measurements.
 Specific laboratory equipment.

 ## What you will learn
 The student will learn about techniques and methodologies used in the design of low-power digital electronic systems.
 This includes power estimation and measurement techniques.
 At the end of the course, the student will be able to understand and characterize the consumption of a digital system, apply power reduction techniques, and incorporate the power consumption variable from early stages in new designs.
-The course is oriented towards digital hardware design, but it also covers embedded systems with microcontrollers.
+The course is oriented toward digital hardware design, but it also covers embedded systems with microcontrollers.

 ## What you will need
 **Required skills**